ORMRCardano/ormrstake/README.md

 8. **Platform authorization** - Pool creation requires Platform Authority NFT holder's signature
 9. **Token identity validation** - NFT burns validate both policy ID and token name to prevent fake NFT substitution

+## Audit

+These contracts have not been "professionally" audited by any smart contract auditing firm.
+However, they have been "Claudited" (audited by Claude.ai) for known smart contract issues and Cardano specific issues.
+You can read more about what was found and fixed in the CLAUDIT.md file.

 ## License

 MIT License - See LICENSE file for details.